Naisulide, tablets 100 mg 20 pcs

 Overdose

-Symptoms: apathy drowsiness nausea vomiting epigastric pain.
+Symptoms: apathy drowsiness nausea vomiting pain in the epigastric region.
 These symptoms are usually reversible with symptomatic and supportive therapy.
 Gastrointestinal bleeding may occur.
-In rare cases, increased blood pressure, gastrointestinal bleeding, acute renal failure, respiratory depression, coma anaphylactoid reactions may occur.
+In rare cases, an increase in blood pressure may occur, gastrointestinal bleeding, acute renal failure, respiratory depression, coma, anaphylactoid reactions.

 Treatment:

 Symptomatic and supportive therapy.
 There is no specific antidote.
-If overdose occurred within the last 4 hours it is necessary to induce vomiting and/or ensure intake of activated charcoal (60 to 100 g for an adult) and/or osmotic laxative.
-Forced diuresis hemodialysis is ineffective due to the high degree of nimesulide binding to blood plasma proteins.
-It is necessary to monitor the state of renal and hepatic function.
+If an overdose occurs within the last 4 hours, it is necessary to induce vomiting and/or take activated carbon (60 to 100 g for an adult) and/or an osmotic laxative.
+Forced diuresis and hemodialysis are ineffective due to the high degree of binding of nimesulide to plasma proteins.
+It is necessary to monitor the state of kidney and liver function.

 ---|---|